Independent Schools Overview

 Conversely, secondary students make up 57 per cent of Independent school students, compared with 46 per cent of Catholic systemic school students and 39 per cent of government school students.
 This appears to be largely due to a cohort of students that switch to an Independent school for secondary or senior secondary education, although this pattern differs across jurisdictions.

-Some 15,395 Indigenous students were enrolled in Independent schools in 2020.
-Many of these students attend one of the 44 Majority Indigenous Student Schools in the sector, which are mostly located in remote areas.
-Indigenous enrolments in Independent schools over the past decade have been increasing at an average annual rate of 5 per cent, same as the increase in Indigenous enrolments in Catholic systemic schools and compared with a 4 per cent increase in government schools.
-In 2020, they represented 2 per cent of the Independent school student population, compared with 3 per cent of Catholic systemic school students and 8 per cent of government school students.
+Some 16,662 Indigenous students were enrolled in Independent schools in 2021.
+Many of these students attend one of the 40 Majority Indigenous Student Schools in the sector, which are mostly located in remote areas.
+Indigenous enrolments in Independent schools over the past decade have been increasing at an average annual rate of 6 per cent, higher than the Indigenous student population increase of 4 per cent.
+In 2021, they represented 2.5 per cent of the Independent school student population, compared with 3 per cent of Catholic systemic school students and 8 per cent of government school students.
 More information on Indigenous students is available on ISA’s Indigenous Students webpage.

 As of 2018, the Australian Government provides funding support for students based on the Nationally Consistent Collection of Data on School Students with Disability (NCCD) for the top three levels of adjustment (Supplementary, Substantial, Extensive) at a funding amount relative to their adjustment level.
 The fourth level, Support Provided Within Quality Differentiated Teaching Practice, is unfunded.

 The Independent school sector has considerable involvement in providing education opportunities for overseas students, mainly at the secondary level.
-More than 6,630 overseas students attended Independent schools in Australia in 2020.
-This represents a decrease in enrolments from 2019.
+More than 4,541 overseas students attended Independent schools in Australia in 2020.
+This represents a 32 per cent decrease in enrolments from 2020, predominantly due to the coronavirus pandemic.

 Read more: Enrolment Trends

-In 2020, Independent schools employed 19,908 primary and 35,017 secondary teachers.
-This represents 18.5 per cent of the Australian teaching workforce.
-Independent primary and secondary schools also employed 31,311 non-teaching staff.
+In 2021, Independent schools employed 56,724 teachers.
+This represents 19 per cent of the Australian teaching workforce.
+Independent primary and secondary schools also employed 33,255 non-teaching staff.

 Source: Australian Bureau of Statistics